NSLS-II/blop/docs/source/how-to-guides/attach-data-to-experiments.rst

 Sanity check the data you attached
 ----------------------------------

+Verify the data you attached is correct.

 .. code-block:: python

     agent.summarize()

-This should show you the data you attached.